m-kortas/anomaly-detection/README.md

-# Data Science onboarding project

-Time Series Anomaly Detection Models
+# Time Series Anomaly Detection Models

 Machine Learning models detect anomalies on data a site and channales from FlowWorks.